Dimss/workshops/hw-operator/README.md

 ```
 If the command was successful you'll find in project root directory `hw-operator` binary executable file.
 Before running our `hw-operator`, we’ll have to finish more two steps
-1. export following environment variables (it's required since we are running outside of OCP cluster )
+1. Export following environment variables (it's required since we are running outside of OCP cluster )
     ```bash
     export KUBERNETES_CONFIG=/path/to/kubeconfig
     export WATCH_NAMESPACE=SET_YOUR_NAMESPACE